CEDL2017/homework0/README.md

 He was at the Technical University of Berlin, at the University of Colorado at Boulder, and at the Technical University of Munich.

-Sepp Hochreiter is broadly active within his field: he launched the Bioinformatics Working Group at the Austrian Computer Society; he is founding board member of different bioinformatics start-up companies; he was program chair of the conference Bioinformatics Research and Development, he is a conference chair of the conference Critical Assessment of Massive Data Analysis; and he is editor, program committee member, and reviewer for international journals and conferences.

 ## The field of expertise
 Sepp Hochreiter has made numerous contributions in the fields of machine learning and bioinformatics.

+### In addition to his research contributions, Sepp Hochreiter is broadly active within his field:

+He launched the Bioinformatics Working Group at the Austrian Computer Society.

+He is founding board member of different bioinformatics start-up companies.

+He was program chair of the conference Bioinformatics Research and Development.

+He is a conference chair of the conference Critical Assessment of Massive Data Analysis.

+He is editor, program committee member, and reviewer for international journals and conferences.

 ## Scientific contributions
 ### LSTM